-We are excited to announce a new grant program: Preparing Researchers in Early Intervention for Children with Disabilities from Multicultural Environments (PRIDE).
+We are excited to announce a new grant program for doctoral students: Preparing Researchers in Early Intervention for Children with Disabilities from Multicultural Environments (PRIDE).
 PRIDE is funded by the Office of Special Education Programs within the US Department of Education to increase the number of faculty who can prepare students to work with multicultural populations.
 It is designed as a joint program between ASU and UA, so that students will take some of the same classes and have a cohort.
 In addition to taking advantage of existing courses, we have designed specialized courses specifically for this program.

 The grant provides funding for 8 doctoral students total (4 per university) for four years of training.
 Students will take part in specialized coursework, webinars, and lab rotations, as well as receive faculty mentoring.
 In addition to covering tuition, students will also receive a stipend, health benefits, and funds for travel.
 In return for each year of funding, students are expected to do two years of work related to pediatric multicultural issues.